-- (a) amending the scope of the IFRS Accounting Standards for financial instruments to include cryptocurrencies (likely to be a medium-sized project). - (b) developing an IFRS Accounting Standard to cover a range of non-financial tangible or intangible assets held solely for investment purposes, including cryptocurrencies (likely to be a large project). - (c) undertaking a comprehensive project on accounting for a broader range of crypto-assets and liabilities (likely to be a large project). - Some national standard-setters and other professional bodies have already conducted work on cryptocurrencies and related transactions, which could inform the IASB's work.
+- In addition to or instead of the topic described in paragraph 6, the IASB could explore in a separate project from the Intangible Assets project: - (a) amending the scope of the IFRS Accounting Standards for financial instruments to include crypto assets (likely to be a medium-sized project). - (b) undertaking a comprehensive project on accounting for a broader range of crypto assets and liabilities (likely to be a large project), including: - direct holding of crypto assets, including security tokens and stablecoins; - (ii) holding of crypto assets by custodians on behalf of customers, and - (iii) issuers' accounting for initial coin offerings or similar offerings. - (c) developing an IFRS Accounting Standard to cover a range of non-financial tangible or intangible assets held solely for investment purposes, including crypto assets (likely to be a large project). - 8.
+Some national standard-setters and other professional bodies have already conducted work on crypto assets and related transactions, which could inform the IASB's work.